Best EDC Pocket Knife Reviews & Testing

 There is also a more modern classification referred to as “Assisted Opening” knives, such as Gerber’s line with the F.A.S.T (Forward Action Spring Technology) which allows them to be easily opened with one hand and quickly enable the user rapid access.
 Alternatively, they may come with a safety lock mechanism, which fastens the blade in place until you disengage the lock and deploy the knife.
 Other factors you should consider are:

-Steel Type – You’ll generally want a steel that is easy to sharpen, has good edge retention so it won’t dull quickly and corrosion resistance to avoid rust (especially important in humid or tropical environments).
+- Steel Type – You’ll generally want a steel that is easy to sharpen using traditional sharpening systems, has good edge retention so it won’t dull quickly and corrosion resistance to avoid rust (especially important in humid or tropical environments).

-Many folding knives are ambidextrous, a great feature for left handed carriers since it can be utilized with both hands.
+Many folding knives are ambidextrous, a great feature for left handed carriers since it can be opened and utilized with either hand.
 The folding pen knife is an excellent design due to its slim profile, which makes it much easier to carry.
 Having a knife that is not only functional, but allows for a certain level of comfort while in use for long periods of time is also important.

 When deciding on the most practical cutting tool for your needs, you should also keep in mind there are various multi-function knives to select from that differ from the traditional pocket knife.
 These types of knives generally have numerous features and tools that may be used for more than just cutting.
 Often times they will have multiple blades that fold outwards.
 This feature makes them a handy apparatus for outdoorsmen, hunters or fishermen who sometimes require various blade sizes and shapes.
 Tri-fold pocket knives have three blades; usually two smaller ones and one larger main blade.
 Then you have the type with several tools and devices, especially within the ever popular Swiss Army Knife category.
 The most common features that Swiss Army knives boast include a bottle opener, screwdriver, tweezers, scissors, corkscrew, wire stripper, pliers and saws just to name a few.